poems4u/poems4u/content/poems/posts/Vienna1913.md

 Enough! let him writhe in his squalor: <br>
 He tried to blame what he did on his Father. <br>
 We must be quick!
 Autumn is on the wing, <br>
-And I'll be damned if he should boom again come spring!
+And I'll be damned if he should bloom again come spring!

 *Vagrant:* <br>